Towards Verifying Nonlinear Integer Arithmetic: Wallace Tree Multipliers

 \begin{theorem} There is a regular resolution proof of size $2^{O(\log^2 n)}$ that $\phi^{\mathrm {Wall}}_{\mathrm{Dist}}(n)$ is unsatisfiable \end{theorem}

-\begin{proof} (Sketch) We sketch the proofs for distributivity, as they are simpler than the proofs for commutativity.
+\begin{proof} (Sketch) We sketch the proofs for distributivity as they are simpler than the proofs for commutativity.
+The main difference is that we branch on the input variables $\mathbf{x,y,z}$ rather than the tableau variables in the initial layer.

 We define critical strips in the usual way for each multiplier.
-There are less than $2(n+1)/3\log(n+1)$ unconstrained carry bits incoming to the critical strip for the $n+1$-bit multiplier $L_{x(y+z)}$, and less than $4n/3 \log n$ incoming to the critical strip for $R$.
-Hence if our critical strip has width $\delta = \log (4n/3 \log n) = \log (4n/3) + \log\log n$, it will be unsatisfiable.
+There are at most $n+2$ unconstrained carry bits in the $n+1$-bit multiplier $L^{x(y+z)}$ and one unconstrained carry bit from the adder $L^{y+z}$ for $n+3$ total in $L$'s critical strip.
+Together, the two $n$-bit multipliers $R^{xy}, R^{xz}$ have $2n+2$ unconstrained carry bits.
+The adder $R^{xy+xz}$ contributes one more for a total of $2n+3$ unconstrained carry bits in $R$'s critical strip.
+So if our critical strip has width $\delta = \log (2n+4)$, it will be unsatisfiable.

-To prove that a critical strip $\phi_{\textrm{Strip}}(k)$ from $\phi^{\mathrm {Wall}}_{\mathrm{Dist}}(n)$ is unsatisfiable we branch on the input variables in the same row-by-row order as in the proof of Theorem~\ref{thm:arrayDist} to reveal the initial tableaus of each multiplier row-by-row.
-Each time all of the inputs to an adder have been assigned, we propagate to its outputs and erase the assignment to its input tableau variables.
-Upon reaching an assignment to the last layer's tableau, we use the same method from the proof of commutativity to propagate this assignment through the CLA to the outputs.

-Because we revealed the initial tableaus row-by-row and a Wallace tree multiplier is row-friendly, each subcolumn gets assigned from top to bottom.
-So we never hold an assignment to more than two variables in a subcolumn.
-That is, we never hold an assignment to more than $3 * 4 \delta \log n = O(\log^2 n)$ variables across the three multipliers.
-Thus our branching program has $2^{O(\log^2 n)}$ nodes.
-A tighter analysis can reduce the constant in the exponent giving the upper bound $2^{4.5 \log^2 n+2}$. \end{proof}
+We now describe a branching program $B$ that proves a given critical strip $\phi_{\textrm{Strip}}(k)$ is unsatisfiable.
+We begin the branching program $B$ by running Algorithm~\ref{wallace_alg1} with the following modification: instead of branching on a row of initial tableau variables in some multiplier $\{ t_{0,i,j} \}_i$, branching program $B$ will instead branch on the input variables $\mathbf{x,y,z}$ and propagate to that row of tableau variables $\{ t_{0,i,j} \}_i$.
+To reveal the rows from top to bottom in the initial layer of each multiplier's critical strip, we only need to assign a sliding window of $\delta$ bits in each input bitvector $\mathbf{x,y,z}$.
+The resulting branch order on $\mathbf{x,y,z}$ is the same as in our proof of array multiplier distributivity.

+At the end of Algorithm~\ref{wallace_alg1}, the branching program $B$ reaches an assignment to the last layer of each multiplier $R^{xy}, R^{xz}, L^{x(y+z)}$.
+By using Algorithm~\ref{CLA_alg}, we propagate this assignment to the multiplier outputs $\mathbf{xy,xz}$ and $\mathbf{x(y+z)}$.
+Lastly, we propagate from $\mathbf{xy,xz}$, through the CLA circuit $L^{xy+xz}$, to the final output $\mathbf{xy+xz}$.
+Since the critical strip was unsatisfiable, the resulting assignment to $\mathbf{x(y+z)}$ and $\mathbf{xy+xz}$ must violate some equality-constraint from $E$. \end{proof}